microsoft/coyote/docs/index.md

 Coyote provides programming models to express concurrent systems.
 These programming models offer convenient ways to program at a high-level of abstraction.
-As mentioned below, Coyote currently supports two programming models: a familiar tasks-based programming model (currently in-preview) as well as a more advanced actor-based programming model.
+As mentioned below, Coyote currently supports two programming models: the familiar tasks-based programming model as well as a more advanced actor-based programming model.
 These programming models are built using asynchronous APIs, supported by a lightweight runtime, making it easy to program efficient non-blocking code.

 <div class="embed-responsive embed-responsive-16by9">
     <video id="shortintro" class="embed-responsive-item" controls poster="assets/images/ShortIntro.png">